lowestofthe1ow/misaki-quartz/content/Y2T1/CSADPRG/Binding_times.md

 > [!info] This includes:
 >
-> - Binding operator symbols to operations
+> - Binding operator symbols to operations (assuming there are **no** overloaded operations for it; in such cases it occurs during compile time instead)
 > - Reserved words
 > - Defining the size of certain data types in bytes in specific programming languages (e.g. Java)